Back to Blog

 Mistake #2: Setting an Unreasonably Low Salary

 Impact: IRS reclassification of distributions as wages, plus back taxes, interest, and penalties.
-The IRS specifically targets this pattern.
+That's the Watson fact pattern: a $24,000 salary against $200,000 in distributions lost in court.

 Solution: Research comparable compensation using BLS wage data, industry surveys, and your CPA's guidance.
 Document your methodology.
 A salary of 50-70% of net profit is a defensible starting point for service businesses.